wp-plugins/subiz-live-chat/readme.txt

 * Subiz enables agent to be assigned to groups by which business owner can manage effectively sales and support performance
 * Google Analytics are integrated to provides operational reporting

-Language available: English, Português, Français, Italiano, Español, Deutsch, Ti?ng Vi?t, ??, ?????
+Language available: English, Portuguese, French, Italiano, Espanol, Germany, Vietnamese, Chinese, Persian

 Subiz combines all powerful features into a live chat solution to provide premium customer service.
 A website without subiz is nothing different comparing to a store without salesperson.